yehaha9876/gitlab/doc/administration/high_availability/database.md

      (2 rows)
      ```

-     Make sure that the host IP appears in the output above.
+     Ensure that the host IP appears in the output above as this data comes from the
+     Consul cluster.

 ### Configuring the Application nodes